 What To Look For In Your Toothpaste?

 We know what you’re thinking now: what else do I need to watch for?
-There’s quite a few things that you need to consider when buying toothpaste!
+There are quite a few things that you need to consider when buying toothpaste!

 - Keep an eye out for fluoride!
 Non-fluoride toothpaste still gets rid of bacteria, but it doesn’t repair all those microscopic damaged spots that happen every day.
 Regular fluoride use does.

-- Beware of toothpastes that aren’t manufactured in the United States.
-A 2007 recall on Chinese manufactured toothpastes still turns up occasionally, and a lot of it contains diethylene glycol.
+- Beware of toothpaste that isn’t manufactured in the United States.
+A 2007 recall on Chinese manufactured toothpaste still turns up occasionally, and a lot of it contains diethylene glycol.
 This cheap sweetener is also really dangerous.
 Stick with buying a recognized brand at a store you consider reputable.

 - When it comes down to it choosing a toothpaste is all about preference.
 You can buy different brands with distinct flavors in a variety of types, so when in doubt just go with something you know everyone will like!